 If you are interested in seeing Khao Sok independently, check out the blog post from Once Upon the Journey.
 The guys had an amazing experience exploring the area by themselves.

 We organized our transportation to and from Khao Sok by ourselves and then booked the like tour directly at Smiley.
-If you prefer having all of the logistics taken care of for you, check out what Get Your Guide has to offer.
+If you prefer having all of the logistics taken care of for you, check out what Get Your Guide or Klook have to offer.
 If you book using the link here it won't cost you more but will help us continue writing this blog 🙂

 Probably not more dangerous than any other place on Earth if you don't put yourself in unnecessarily risky situations.
 Of course, accidents happen everywhere.
 We did some online research to see if there were any major reported.
 To our surprise we didn't find much.
 If there was nothing, it would have been more suspicious, don't you think?
 Most fatal cases revolved around climbing caves in rainy season.
 Oops.